taroooyan/bg-wiki/NANO-MANUAL.md

 The kit format allows for cost savings and for DIY learning.
 The assembly can take as little as 3-4 hours depending on electronics skill and experience level.
 This assembly manual is for all users including novices.
 So we are trying to make these instructions clear, graphic and explicit.
 For some we're explaining the obvious, for others this still may not be helpful enough.
 If you're very experienced at assembling electronic devices, feel free to modify the order of the steps.

-For support there's this community-edited wiki (https://github.com/Safecast/bGeigieNanoKit/wiki/_pages), as well as  the github technical archives.
+For support there's this community-edited wiki (https://github.com/Safecast/bGeigieNanoKit/wiki/_pages/, alias http://nano.safecast.org/), as well as  the github technical archives.
 See the website http://blog.safecast.org/ -- visit the links on the home page, including:  https://groups.google.com/forum/#!forum/safecast-devices "a group for the community to use for questions and protips and hacking ideas for Safecast".
 Many bGeigie Nano docs are available or are being added, including the schematic (circuit  diagram), the kit contents (parts list), user's manual, API interface guide, etc.

 ![](https://raw.github.com/safecast/bGeigieNanoKit/0fe74739db57eaff2645784c28dcb78e88a4b2f0/nano%20manual%20named%20pics/Pieter_frustrated.jpg)

 #### BEFORE YOU START:
 The LND7317 pancake sensor is very delicate, although it looks robust.
-It has a thin mylar covering on one face, and inside there is a partial vacuum.
+It has a thin mylar covering on one face, inside of which there is a partial vacuum.
 The mylar is easily punctured, rendering the tube useless.
 Since it's the single most expensive component, it would be a shame to trash it.
 Please handle it carefully!
 May we recommend that you leave it in the box until you're ready to attach it?
 (That would be Step 04.)
 And as with any work, before you start take time to gather tools, clear space, read the manual and turn off distractions.
 The assembly is not difficult but there are little details to pay attention to.
 Take a breath and enjoy the build.

 #### WARNINGS:
-Solder iron should be 200-350 degrees Celsius (400-650 degrees Fahrenheit?]
+Solder iron termperature should be about 200-350 degrees Celsius (400-650 degrees Fahrenheit).
 We hate to be a nanny, but smoke from solder is dangerous for your health, so work in a well-ventilated area please.
 Wear safety glasses when cutting off leads.
 They become needle-like projectiles that could blind you or your cat.
 Do not puncture the Li-Po battery.
 Be gentle with the kit.
 Some of the components are fragile, e.g. it's possible to break the wire leads from the battery accidentally.

 ### Essential Tools:
 * soldering iron or gun